-Ten Latin-American countries—Chile, Colombia, Costa Rica, Dominican Republic, El Salvador, Guatemala, Honduras, Nicaragua, Panama and Peru—account for half of the U.S.’ free trade agreement partners.
-These countries have a rapidly growing base of middle-class consumers and diversifying industries.
+Ten Latin-American countries—Chile, Colombia, Costa Rica, Dominican Republic, El Salvador, Guatemala, Honduras, Nicaragua, Panama, and Peru—account for half of the free trade agreement partners of the U.S. These countries have a rapidly growing base of middle-class consumers and diversifying industries.
 They offer a unique combination of similar language and business cultures.
-These countries also have made clear commitments to opening their markets and integrating supply chains with the U.S. Brazil is unique in the region in a number of ways.
-It is the largest country in the region, bordering every country in South America except Chile and Ecuador.
+These countries also have made clear commitments to opening their markets and integrating supply chains with the U.S. Brazil is unique in the region in several ways.
+It is the largest country in the region, bordering every cuontry in South America except Chile and Ecuador.
+Ranked 12th in the world with a GDP of 1.6 trillion, it accounts for more than 50% of Latin America’s GDP.
 Brazil is the only Portuguese-speaking country in the region.
-It is the second-largest economy in the Western Hemisphere, after the U.S., and accounts for more than 50% of Latin America’s GDP.
-Brazil’s economy is also more protected than those of its neighbors.
+It is the second-largest economy in the Western Hemisphere, after the U.S., with the next-largest being Mexico, ranked 15th.

-Brazil has a highly diversified economy that ranks as the ninth-largest in the world.
-The country has Latin America’s largest aerospace, automotive, oil and gas, mining, capital goods, medical equipment and chemical industries.
-In addition, Brazil is the world’s second-largest exporter of food, and is a model for sustainability in increasing its agricultural production.
-It is also the third-largest market in the world for beauty and health care products as well as personal computers.
-The Brazilian middle class accounts for more than half of the country’s total population, ranking Brazil as one of the largest consumer markets in the world.
-Brazil is among the world’s top generators of renewable and electrical energy.
-Those factors, together with Brazil’s abundance of natural resources, contribute to huge growth potential that results in opportunities for U.S. companies.
-These are some of the reasons why more than 80% of the world’s 500 largest companies have operations in Brazil.
+Brazil has a highly diversified economy and ranks as the ninth-largest in the world.
+The country has Latin America’s largest aerospace, automotive, oil and gas, mining, capital goods, medical equipment, and chemical industries.
+In addition, Brazil is the world’s second-largest exporter of food, registering an increase in agricultural production in a model of sustainability.
+Brazil is the third-largest market for beauty and health care products as well as personal computers.
+The Brazilian middle class accounts for more than 50% of the country’s total population of approximately 212 million people, making Brazil one of the largest consumer markets in the world.
+Brazil is also among the world’s top generators of renewable and electric energy.
+Those factors, together with Brazil´s abundance of natural resources, demonstrate huge potential for growth that results in opportunities for U.S. companies.
+These are some of the reasons why 400 of the world’s 500 largest companies operate in Brazil.

 WANT TO LEARN MORE?